nerdyrodent/YourChoice/README.md

 If your LLM doesn't auto-activate the metric header, you may need to ask it to activate the bootstrap header or modify the agent personality.

 Works best with LLMs which have a LARGE context window (such as IBM Granite 4).
 8B models (and below) may struggle a little.
+14B would be the suggested minimum in 2025.
+Larger models (Grok, Qwen-Max, Claude, DeepSeek) tend to be better.

 Some self-healing & verification is now built in, along with self-modelling.